PTB-SR/ocdb/docs/usecases.rst

 .. note::

     If you ask for uncertainties, but no uncertainties are available from the `OCDB <OCDB_>`_, empty arrays will be returned.
+To check for uncertainties being present for a given material, you best use its method :meth:`ocdb.material.Material.has_uncertainties`.
+This method will return a Boolean value.

 Asking for a specific value